 - What’s the difference with the official devstack?

 - Is Tutor officially supported by edX?

 - Are there people already running this in production?

 - Why should I trust software written by some random guy on the Internet?

 The complete source code for Tutor is available on Github: https://github.com/overhangio/tutor

 To get community support, go to the official discussion forums: https://discuss.overhang.io.

-We go to great lengths to make it as easy as possible for people to run Open edX inside Docker containers.
-If you have an improvement idea, feel free to first discuss it on the Tutor forum.
+We are very much open to new ideas and features for Tutor.
+If you have an improvement idea, feel free to first discuss it on the Tutor forums.
+If you are not quite familiar with Open edX or if you need technical advice, the forums are a great place to start, too.
 Did you find an issue with Tutor?
-Please first make sure that it’s related to Tutor, and not an issue with Open edX.
+Please first make sure that it’s related to Tutor, and not an upstream issue with Open edX.
 Then, open an issue on Github.
 Pull requests will be happily examined, too!